fossMeDaddy/dbdaddy/README.md

 Let's take an example scenario:

-Your friend gave you [this pg dump file](https://gist.github.com/fossMeDaddy/60c45d0b595d9167a3bd7556c1c31332), you'd like to create a table and give it to her, let's see how you can do this with `dbdaddy`
+Your friend gave you [this pg dump file](https://gist.github.com/fossMeDaddy/60c45d0b595d9167a3bd7556c1c31332), you'd like to create a table and give it back to them, let's see how you can do this with `dbdaddy`

 Create a new database & checkout into it
 ```